The modules were relevant to everyday practice in my workplace, and allowed me to reflect on my own practice.Michelle

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

-You will be taught face-to-face at your chosen location - our Canterbury or Medway campuses, London and South East Colleges Bromley or the Learning & Enterprise College Bexley.
+You will be taught face-to-face at your chosen location - our Canterbury or Medway campuses, London and South East Colleges Bromley.
 It is intended that the teaching would take place on one day or one evening per week (over five weeks) per module - dependent on the chosen location.
 Evening attendance is via a 'blended' approach and an occasional attendance on one Saturday morning per module may be required.

 The course has the equivalent of 35 taught hours and 75 hours of work-based learning.